-- Feelings of burning, pain, or prickling after recovery, from nerve damage (less likely than after vein stripping surgery).
+- Feelings of burning, pain, or prickling after recovery, from nerve damage.
+These symptoms typically go away over time.

-- Small or large blood clotting in the vein or a deep vein (less likely than after vein stripping surgery).
+- Small or large blood clotting in the vein or a deep vein.

 The more experience your doctor has had with laser, the less risk you are likely to have.
-Talk to your doctor about how often these side effects happen in his or her practice.
+Talk to your doctor about how often these side effects happen in your doctor's practice.